Discovering DMR – 1

 Static and dynamic talkgroups

 Talkgroups are either static (always on) or dynamic (user-activated).
 When you activate a dynamic talkgroup on a repeater's time slot by keying up, it typically remains activated while there are transmissions on it, then drops from the repeater after some period of inactivity, for example, after 10 or 15 minutes.
 You don't need to manually unlink from a talkgroup.
 Again, the convention is to use time slot 1 to key up dynamic wide-area talkgroups, while local talkgroups typically are static on time slot 2.
+(On BrandMeister, there also are auto-static talkgroups; for more info, see the note Auto-static talkgroups△.)

 Similar to how it works when you link a D-STAR repeater to another D-STAR repeater or to a D-STAR reflector, when you activate a dynamic talkgroup on a repeater's time slot, that's the only talkgroup that can be used on that time slot as long as it's active.

 On some repeaters, like those on the DMR-MARC network, the talkgroups you can use on a time slot are specified by the repeater administrator, including any dynamic talkgroups, if they are even allowed.
-On other repeaters, like those on the BrandMeister network, users can specify any dynamic talkgroup they want to use; however, once again the convention is to key up dynamic talkgroups only on time slot 1.
+On other repeaters, like those on the BrandMeister network, users can specify any dynamic talkgroup they want to use; however, once again the convention is to key up dynamic talkgroups only on TS1.

 By the way: "Talkgroups" is one of those terms that doesn't seem to have a standard form of usage.
 I've seen TalkGroups, Talk Groups, Talk groups, Talkgroups, and talkgroups used, sometimes interchangeably in the same article.
 For consistency, I'm sticking with talkgroups (capitalized only at the beginning of a sentence), but am respecting how other authors use it when I reference their articles and presentations.
 Similarly, while most people use "time slots," some use "timeslots," again at times interchangeably in the same article.
 I'm sticking with time slots.